gmum/toolkit/pytorch_project_template/README.md

 # Example project

 Simple exemplary PyTorch project template.
+The key design principles are:

+ * Trainers are command line tools with a consistent interface
+ * Consistent way of saving results, logs, etc
+ * Generic high-quality training loop

+## Command line interface

-The main idea is that there is a set of configs and you can run scripts as:
+One of the key ideas is having a consistent interface to scripts; You can run all scripts as:

 ```
  python bin/cifar_train.py cifar10 test_run --model.n_filters=10
 ```

-, which slighty modifies the base config "cifar10" by changing n_filters to 10.
-After running you can find following goodies inside your results directory:
+, which slighty modifies the base config ``cifar10`` by changing n_filters to 10.
+After running you can find following goodies inside the results directory ``test_run``:

 ```
 -rw-r--r--@  1 kudkudak  staff      144 Jun 10 18:04 history.csv